Subtitle Editor for Mac

 This is because captioned videos are indexed by sites such as YouTube and Vimeo as metadata, ensuring they’re found easier in Google searches, which is bound to boost your viewership and search engine ranking.

 On top of this, many video-hosting websites translate the attached subtitles in your movie depending on the location they’re being watched, meaning audiences across the world can understand what’s being said in your clips.
 An instant way of growing the number of views!

 While traditionally you’d need some subtitle software for Mac to do all of this, you can now add subtitles to your videos online and for free, meaning you don’t have to download and install any dodgy or costly programs.
 Here’s how...

-Upload or link your video clip
+Upload your video clip

 Open your browser and head over to Clideo’s Subtitle Creator for Mac.
 This can be accessed from any web browser - all you need is an internet connection!

 To begin, navigate to the ‘Choose file’ button on the tool’s homepage.
 Click this and you’ll be given the option to upload from your Mac computer’s storage drive.